-As an emerging leader, first-time supervisor or even a more seasoned manager, you may find your skills, patience and empathy being pushed further than ever before.
+As an emerging leader, first-time supervisor, or even a seasoned manager, you may find your skills, patience and empathy being pushed further than ever before.

 What You Can Expect:

-- Kim provides a one-on-one or small group tutorial
+- A one-on-one or small group experience (see below)

 - Define problem areas using valuable assessments

-- Learn problem solving, negotiation methods and how to have difficult conversations like a pro
+- Uncover problem solving and negotiation methods, and how to have difficult conversations like a pro

 - Build confidence and enhance relationships up, down and sideways